o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ## EBus - Notification Bus Interface: TagComponentNotificationsBus

-Use the following request functions with the **TagComponentNotificationsBus** notification bus interface to communicate with other components of your game\.
+Use the following request functions with the **TagComponentNotificationsBus** notification bus interface to communicate with other components of your game.

-For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md)\.
+For more information about using the event bus (EBus) interface, see [Working with the Event Bus (EBus) system](/docs/user-guide/engine/ebus/_index.md).

 ### OnTagAdded

-Notifies listeners about tags being added\.
+Notifies listeners about tags being added.

 **Parameters**
 const `Tag&` - Indicates the tag was added